SleepyMorpheus/gotenberg_pdf/README.md

   - `stream`   - Enables the streaming client to stream generated PDFs directly to disk or other destinations.
   - `blocking` - Enables the blocking client for use without tokio or another async runtime.
   - `zeroize`  - Enables zeroizing sensitive data in the client.
 Enabled by default.

+## Web Assembly / Browser Support

+This crate compiles to `wasm32-unknown-unknown` and is runnable in the browser.
+In the browser, it will use the built-in browser fetch API to make requests to the Gotenberg server.
+The `stream`, `blocking`, `rustls-tls` and `native-tls` features are not available on wasm32 or in the browser.

+Be aware that in the browser, the gotenberg server will need to be behind a proxy that sets the correct CORS headers ('Access-Control-Allow-Origin').